 Hogan earned a Ph.D. from University of California, Berkeley.
 He was McFarlin Professor and Chair of the Department of Psychology at The University of Tulsa for 17 years.
-Prior to that, Dr. Big Five personality traits.
+Prior to that, Dr. Hogan was Professor of Psychology and Social Relations at Johns Hopkins University.
+Big Five personality traits.
 In psychology, the Big Five personality traits are five broad domains or dimensions of personality that are used to describe human personality.

 The theory based on the Big Five factors is called the five-factor model (FFM).
 The five factors are openness, conscientiousness, extraversion, agreeableness, and neuroticism.
 Acronyms commonly used to refer to the five traits collectively are OCEAN, NEOAC, or CANOE.
+Beneath each global factor, a cluster of correlated and more specific primary factors are found; for example, extraversion includes such related qualities as gregariousness, assertiveness, excitement seeking, warmth, activity, and positive emotions.:24 The Big Five model is able to account for different traits in personality without overlapping.
+Empirical research has shown that the Big Five personality traits show consistency in interviews, self-descriptions and observations. §Five factors Openness to experience: (inventive/curious vs. consistent/cautious).
 Framing (social sciences) In the social sciences, framing is a set of concepts and theoretical perspectives on how individuals, groups, and societies organize, perceive, and communicate about reality.

 Temperament Colour Rating.
 Appreciating Differences - Jack Falt - Ottawa area, Ontario, Canada Return to Home Page List of Articles by Jack Falt This quiz was made up based of statements in David Keirsey's book Please Understand Me II.
 You can print out this page (3 pages) and rate each statment to determine your possible temperament colour.
 You can also download the same quiz in Adobe PDF format.
 Personality Dimensions®